 To support your joints, your physical therapist might apply tape or use specialized braces.
 In more severe circumstances, back bracing may be used.

-Obesity increases the likelihood that your upper back will have more spinal impairment.
+Obesity increases the likelihood that your upper back will have a more spinal impairment.
 Your physical therapist can advise you on nutritionists and assist you in increasing your activity levels.
 We always advise people to seek therapy for the following three reasons.
 Declaring that you will work out for an hour is simple.
 But things happen—the phone rings, there’s a problem at home, you become busy—and you either arrive in a half-hour or don’t.
 In therapy, you have an hour of undisrupted time to focus solely on your body’s healing.
 Additionally, if you have an appointment, you will feel more pressure to go.

 The exercises’ actual mechanics make up the second factor.
 It can be challenging to perform the exercises on your own, and if you don’t do them correctly, some of them may even make your pain worse.
 A therapist can observe you to make sure you’re following all the instructions.
 Last but not least, physical therapy is a place to learn as well as a place to get better.
 Although you won’t stay in therapy indefinitely, it will give you exercises you can do at home and incorporate into your routine indefinitely.